Part of the Oxford Instruments Group

 • support to attend a conference in Europe

-Nominations now open.
+Nominations are now OPEN

 Please submit your nominations to: nicholaskurtiprize@oxinst.com.